What’s Up with the Big Corn?

 Perhaps you’ve been wondering why we have a gigantic wooden ear of corn at the store entry?
 We call it the Big Corn and it comes out every September during our Eat Local Challenge to help us track the amount of money paid to local farmers and producers throughout the month.
-Last year, thanks to your purchases of local products, we were able to pay over $361,000 to our local farmers and producers!
+Last year, thanks to your purchases of local products, we were able to pay over $430,000 to our local farmers and producers!
 Help us shatter that record this year by purchasing Vermont products all month long.
-You can track the progress on the Big Corn and help us reach our goal of $390,000 this year!
+You can track the progress on the Big Corn and help us reach our goal of $450,000 this year!
+And guess what?
+Buying local might just win you even more than a kitchen full of delicious Vermont products.
+Read on to find out how your local purchases could add up to winnings:

 Why Buy Local?